varjolintu/hermitation/README.md

 #### Please note
 Domain whitelisting is purely experimental.
 Firefox's FPI setting is global, so at this point there's no guarantee it can be triggered on/off fast enough when switching tabs.

+It can also break various sites that update the content in the background.